Cocompactly cubulated crystallographic groups: Preliminaries

 The subspaces $A,B\subset\mathbf X$ are \emph{separated} by the hyperplane $H$ if there is a halfspace $\mathfrak h\in\{\mathfrak h(H),\mathfrak h^*(H)\}$ such that $A\subset\mathfrak h$ and $B\subset\mathbf X-\mathfrak h$.
 The 1-cube $c$ is \emph{dual} to $H$ if the 0-cubes of $c$ are separated by $H$ or, equivalently, if $H\cap c$ is the midpoint of $c$.
 More generally, if $x,y\in\mathbf X^0$, then the number of hyperplanes separating $x$ from $y$ coincides with the distance from $x$ to $y$ in the graph $\mathbf X^1$.
 In~\cite{HaglundSemisimple}, Haglund showed that the path-metric on $\mathbf X^1$ extends to a metric $d_{\mathbf X}$ on $\mathbf X$, whose restriction to each cube is the $\ell^1$ metric.
 We shall always use $d_{\mathbf X}$ instead of the CAT(0) metric discussed in~\cite{BridsonThesis,Gromov87,LearyInfiniteCubes,MoussongThesis}, and in fact shall almost always consider paths in the 1-skeleton, occasionally using the fact that $\mathbf X^1$ is a median graph (see~\cite{Chepoi2000, EppsteinFalmagneOvchinnikov,ImKl,Roller98,vandeVel_book}).

-A subcomplex $Y\subseteq\mathbf X$ is isometrically embedded if and only if $Y\cap H$ is connected for each hyperplane $H$.
-A \emph{combinatorial interval} $I$ is the tiling by unit-length 1-cubes of an integer-length closed interval, and a \emph{combinatorial path} in $\mathbf X$ is a map $\gamma:I\rightarrow\mathbf X^1$ that sends 0-cubes to 0-cubes and 1-cubes homeomorphically to 1-cubes. $\gamma$ is therefore an isometric embedding if the map that assigns to each 1-cube of the image of $\gamma$ its dual hyperplane is injective.
+A subcomplex $Y\subseteq\mathbf X$ is isometrically embedded if and only if $Y\cap H$ is connected for each hyperplane $H$ (this is well-known; see e.g.~\cite[Section~2]{HagenQuasiArb} for the usual proof using disc diagrams).
+A \emph{combinatorial interval} $I$ is the tiling by unit-length 1-cubes of a subinterval of $\reals$ whose endpoints, if any, are integers, and a \emph{combinatorial path} in $\mathbf X$ is a map $\gamma:I\rightarrow\mathbf X^1$ that sends 0-cubes to 0-cubes and 1-cubes homeomorphically to 1-cubes.
+The map $\gamma$ is therefore an isometric embedding if the map that assigns to each 1-cube of the image of $\gamma$ its dual hyperplane is injective.
 In such a case, $\gamma$ is a \emph{combinatorial geodesic segment} if $I$ is finite, a \emph{combinatorial geodesic ray} if $I\cong[0,\infty)$, and a \emph{(bi-infinite) combinatorial geodesic} if $I\cong\reals$.
 In each of these cases, we also use the notation $\gamma$ to mean the image of the map $\gamma:I\rightarrow\mathbf X$.
 If $I$ is unbounded, we write, e.g., $\gamma:\reals\rightarrow\mathbf X$ with the understanding that $\gamma$ takes integers to 0-cubes and intervals $[k,k+1],\,k\in\integers$ isometrically to 1-cubes.
 We say that $\gamma$ \emph{crosses} the hyperplane $H$ or that $H$ \emph{crosses} $\gamma$ to mean that the geodesic path $\gamma$ contains a 1-cube dual to $H$.
-More generally, the hyperplanes $H$ \emph{crosses} the isometrically embedded subcomplex $Y\subseteq\mathbf X$ if $H\cap Y\neq\emptyset$.
+More generally, the hyperplane $H$ \emph{crosses} the isometrically embedded subcomplex $Y\subseteq\mathbf X$ if $H\cap Y\neq\emptyset$.
 In this case, $Y-Y\cap H$ has exactly two components, namely the intersections of $Y$ with the two halfspaces in $\mathbf X$ associated to $H$.